ljvmiranda921/pyswarms/README.rst

 --------
 * High-level module for Particle Swarm Optimization
 * Test optimizers using various objective functions
-* (For Devs): Highly-extensible API for implementing your own techniques
+* (For Devs and Researchers): Highly-extensible API for implementing your own techniques

 Dependencies
 -------------